Find flights

 • Which airlines fly to South Africa?

-British Airways, American Airlines & Iberia fly the most frequently from the United Kingdom to South Africa.
+American Airlines, British Airways & Iberia fly the most frequently from the United Kingdom to South Africa.
 The most popular route is from London to Johannesburg, and American Airlines, British Airways and Iberia fly this route the most.

 • What are the most popular destinations in South Africa?

-The next most popular destinations are Cape Town (39%) and Durban (7%).
-Searches for flights to Sun City Resort (3%), to Port Elizabeth (2%) and to Pietermaritzburg (0.7%) are also popular.
+Based on KAYAK flight searches, the most popular destination is Johannesburg (52% of total searches to South Africa).
+The next most popular destinations are Cape Town (38%) and Durban (7%).
+Searches for flights to Sun City Resort (2%), to Port Elizabeth (0.7%) and to George (0.2%) are also popular.

 • How does KAYAK’s flight Price Forecast tool help me choose the right time to buy?